Dealing With Difficult Customers Question:

-Question: With the busy Christmas season fast approaching how can I ensure that irate customers don’t rattle my staff in a detrimental way?
+With the busy Christmas season fast approaching, how can I ensure that irate customers don’t rattle my staff in a detrimental way?

-Being stressed out is chronic in today’s society, especially during the busy Christmas season.
+Being stressed out is chronic in today’s challenging times, and may be especially prominent during the upcoming busy holiday season.

 The difficulty behind the negative attitudes and behaviours of our customers is that they are highly “toxic” to our staff.
 Click to tweet

-Dealing with difficult people or those type of customers can make us feel grouchy, out-of-control and can rattle staff to the point where they may quit.
+Dealing with difficult customers can make our staff feel grouchy, out-of-control, and can rattle them to the point where they may quit.

-It takes a lot of energy to be positive, to keep things in perspective and to actively fend off this toxic effect.
-As the leader, there are several steps that you can take to ensure that your staff can effectively handle the best and the worst in these customers.
+It takes a lot of energy to be positive, to keep things in perspective, and to actively fend off this toxic effect.
+As their leader and employer there are several steps that you can take to ensure that your staff can effectively handle the best and the worst in these customers.

 Beverly’s Tips To Reducing The Impact Of Negative Attitudes and Ensuring A Healthy Happy Staff: Dealing With Difficult People